deividt/UserManagementAPI/README.md

 ## User Management API

-This api is a user management api, part of the backend of the Microsoft Backend Training.
+This api is a user management api, part of the backend of the Microsoft Backend Course with .NET.

 ### Prompt used to generate the API endpoints